zjshub/SpringMVCDemo/README.md

 To watch the whole tutorial, please go to [Gaussic OSChina](http://my.oschina.net/gaussik/blog/385697)

-To run this project, you should create a databa called springdemo, and import springdemo.sql into it.
+To run this project, you should create a database called springdemo, and import springdemo.sql into it.

 Better use the newest version of IntelliJ IDEA, and JDK 1.7_x, Tomcat 7.x